reggie3/react-native-audio-4expo/Readme.md

-# React Native Sound Audio Player Recorder No Linking
+# React Native Sound Audio AudioPlayer AudioRecorder No Linking

 ## This package provide audio recorder and player components that you can drop into your application.
 It does not require linking to native code, so it is suitable for React Native applications built using Expo.